On this page:

 Other system checks outside the safety audits, include:

-- Prior to connection of your system to the energy network, every system is checked by a licensed electrical inspector and a is issued.
+- Prior to connection of your system to the energy network, every system is checked by a licensed electrical inspector and a Certificate of Electrical issued.

 - As part of the solar rebates process, we ask homeowners to register for safety visits by WorkSafe Victoria during installation, to check on installer safety.